 In the first post in this series, “How’s Your Relationship with God,” I mention that many relationships weaken and crumble because we don’t spend enough time together.
 This could be due to distance, busyness, or different priorities.
 Whatever the reason, if people don’t spend time with each other, they become detached physically and emotionally.

 How’s your relationship with God?
 Is it strong and vibrant, or is it weak and distant?
 Is this a result of the amount of time you spend with God?

-Second, spending time with someone doesn’t necessarily mean you are building an important relationship.
+Second, spending time with someone doesn’t necessarily mean you are building a meaningful relationship.

-Over the years, I often noticed that the people who made the greatest demands for my time were the people who weren’t really that close to me or important in my life.
-For example, clients and customers make demands upon our time because they want something, not because they are enjoying or building a relationship that matters.
+Over the years, I often noticed that those who made the greatest demands for my time were those who weren’t close to me or essential in my life.
+For example, clients and customers demand our time because they want something, not because they are enjoying or building a relationship that matters.